yashagldit/Claude-Code-History-VSCode/README.md

 - **Project-Based Filtering**: Automatically organizes sessions by project with smart current-project detection
 - **Latest Chat Priority**: Recent conversations are highlighted and easily accessible
 - **Auto-Refresh**: Automatically updates recent sessions (configurable time window)
+- **Session Resume**: Resume any past conversation directly in your terminal with one click, or copy the command to use elsewhere
+- **Session Fork**: Create a new conversation starting from any message - perfect for exploring alternative approaches without losing your original chat
+- **Enhanced Message Display**: Beautiful formatting for command outputs, code snippets, and tool results with GitHub-style views.
+Full support for agent and task tool operations
+- **Smart Session Titles**: Automatically extracts meaningful titles from your conversations
+- **Advanced Tool Visualization**: Improved rendering of tool results including Bash outputs, file operations, and agent-based task execution

 ### Advanced File Change Tracking
 - **GitHub-Style Diffs**: Beautiful, readable diff views showing exactly what changed